RamiAmasha31/A21-flavor-Voayge/user's guide/guide.md

 ### Mobile View
 For mobile users, the navbar is hidden and there is a mega menu button:
 ![navbar mega menu Mobile Image](../images/navbar1-mobile.png) <br>
-after clicking on it, the navbar will be displayed:
+after clicking on it, the navbar will be displayed:<br>
 ![navbar Mobile Image](../images/navbar2-mobile.png)